• Home

 Are Americans saving enough?

 As for retirement savings, Trump pointed out a painful gap among retirees; he claimed roughly half of all working Americans don’t have access to a retirement plan, nor do they have access to employer matching contribution programs.
-Under traditional 401(k) plans, employees contribute a portion of their earnings, tax free, to individual accounts.
+Under traditional 401(k) plans, employees contribute a portion of their earnings, tax-free, to individual accounts.
 (Contributions are taxed at a later date, usually when the individual is in a lower tax bracket.)
-Up to a certain percentage, employers match the contributions to encourage savings on the part of employees.
+Employers match the contributions up to a certain percentage to encourage savings on the part of employees.

-BlackRock’s billionaire CEO Larry Fink warned investors last year that most hadn’t saved nearly enough to sustain them through retirement.
-The average response was roughly $2.1 million, according to Fink.
+BlackRock’s billionaire CEO, Larry Fink, warned investors last year that most hadn’t saved nearly enough to sustain them through retirement.
+The average amount necessary was roughly $2.1 million, according to Fink.
 “Almost no one is close,” he said.

-The 401(k) plans have largely replaced pension plans as a major prong to cover living expenses during retirement.
+The 401(k) plan has largely replaced pension plans as a major prong to cover living expenses during retirement.
 Trump has always been acutely focused on this issue, often invoking 401(k) plan savings in tandem with his references to the stock market when it outperforms.
-He linked the expansion in retirement savings tied to the stock market to the need for more policing of Congress’ use of the stock market in his remarks.
+He linked the expansion in retirement savings tied to the stock market to the need for more policing of Congress’s use of the stock market in his remarks.

-“As we ensure that all Americans can profit from a rising stock market, let’s also ensure that members of Congress cannot corruptly profit from using insider information.”
+“As we ensure that all Americans can profit from a rising stock market, let’s also ensure that members of Congress cannot corruptly profit from using insider information,” he said.

 About the Authors